Clemson vs. North Carolina Predictions, College Basketball BetMGM Promo Codes, & Picks - January 6

 - Computer Predicted Total: 155.2

-Clemson is 8-4-0 against the spread, while North Carolina's ATS record this season is 7-5-0.
-A total of nine out of the Tigers' games this season have hit the over, and seven of the Tar Heels' games have gone over.
-Clemson is 7-3 against the spread and 8-2 overall over its past 10 contests, while North Carolina has gone 7-3 against the spread and 8-2 overall.
+Clemson's record against the spread so far this season is 8-4-0, while North Carolina's is 7-5-0.
+The Tigers have hit the over in nine games, while Tar Heels games have gone over seven times.
+Clemson has a 7-3 record against the spread while going 8-2 overall in the past 10 games.
+North Carolina has gone 7-3 against the spread and 8-2 overall in its last 10 contests.

 Bet on this or any college basketball matchup at BetMGM